Please sign in with Google to view the map.

 Tarragona Modern Art Museum History

-- 1767: Jesuit College of Sants Reis until the expulsion of all jesuits from Spain on February 27, 1767.
+- 1767: The building served as the Jesuit College of Sants Reis until the expulsion of the Jesuits from Spain on 27 February 1767.

-- 1772: Building purchsed by Antoni Martí i Gatell (cotton textile manufacture) from the Municipal Board and converted into a residence.
+- 1772: The property was purchased by Antoni Martí i Gatell, a cotton textile manufacturer, from the Municipal Board and converted into a private residence.

-- 1781: Antoni Martí i Franquès (scientist), son of Antoni Martí i Gatell lives in the house and installs a library.
+- 1781: His son, the scientist Antoni Martí i Franquès, moved into the house and installed a personal library.

-- 1838 & 1857: The grandson of Martí i Gatell, Gaietà Martí i Veciana, bought two adjacent houses, expanding and modernising the house.
+- 1838 & 1857: Gaietà Martí i Veciana, grandson of Martí i Gatell, acquired two adjacent houses, expanding and modernising the family residence into what would later become Casa Martí.

-- 1951: The EADT - Escola d'Art i Disseny de Tarragona was established in Casa Martí until 1976, when it moved to its current location, in the Sant Pere Sescelades area.
+- 1951: The EADT – Escola d’Art i Disseny de Tarragona (Tarragona School of Art and Design) was established in Casa Martí, remaining there until 1976 when it relocated to Sant Pere Sescelades.

-- 1976: The Provincial Council of Tarragona created the Museum of Modern Art with the intention of conserving and displaying the artistic heritage of this institution starting with works by the sculptor Julio Antonio that were adquired at the beginning of the sixties.
+- 1976: The Provincial Council of Tarragona created the Museum of Modern Art to preserve and exhibit its artistic heritage, beginning with works by the sculptor Julio Antonio acquired in the early 1960s.

-- 1983: The Provincial Council of Tarragona adquired the casa Martí property.
+- 1983: The Provincial Council formally acquired the Casa Martí property to house the new museum.

-- 1985: Architect Jaume Mutlló i Pàmies was commissioned to convert casa Martí into a museum.
+- 1985: Architect Jaume Mutlló i Pàmies was commissioned to adapt and transform Casa Martí into a modern museum space.

-Click on any of the 48 images to open full screen gallery player
+Click on any of the 48 images to open full screen gallery player.
+Note that viewing images is subject to our Fair Use Policy.

 Visiting Tarragona Modern Art Museum (MAMT)

-Exhibited are works by the artists Julio Antonio, Salvador Martorell Ollé, Santiago Costa Vaqué, Josep Sancho Piqué, Josep Nogué Massó, Ramon Carreté and Luis Saumells Panadès, as well as the winning pieces from Julio Antonio (sculpture) and Josep Tapiró (painting)
+The collection features works by artists such as Julio Antonio, Salvador Martorell Ollé, Santiago Costa Vaqué, Josep Sancho Piqué, Josep Nogué Massó, Ramon Carreté and Luis Saumells Panadès.
+You will also find the winning pieces from the Julio Antonio Sculpture Prize and the Josep Tapiró Painting Prize, two important regional art awards.

 Tarragona Modern Art Museum opening hours